CREW-Brussels/CHORUS/README.md

 → **ABP\_ChorusPlayer** is the animation blueprint that will playback the data from the recorder.

-It's composed of a sequence player (or live link if you're using MOCAP) and Chorus Player.

 > _For the example, we are using an idle animation._